kamrul-hasan007/TangiQuest-Maze-Game/README.md

 ---

-## License
+## 📄 License

-This project is open-source and can be used for educational and research purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.